BartMoyaers/BvhToDeepMimic/README.md

 ### Notes

-Most parts of this code have been developed within the [ACRO research group](https://iiw.kuleuven.be/onderzoek/acro).
+This code has been developed within the [ACRO research group](https://iiw.kuleuven.be/onderzoek/acro).